What Words Rhyme With Work

 Eye Rhymes: Visual Similarities, Auditory Differences

 Eye rhymes are words that look like they should rhyme because of their spelling, but do not rhyme when pronounced.
-These can add an intriguing visual element to your writing, playing with expectations and highlighting the complexities of the English language.
+Think about it: these can add an intriguing visual element to your writing, playing with expectations and highlighting the complexities of the English language.
 For "work," true eye rhymes are exceptionally rare.

 Expanding the Search: Creative License and Wordplay